 Decreases in blood counts after chemotherapy are sometimes more severe for people with CLL than for people with other types of cancer because of the CLL cells in the bone marrow.
 Patients should talk with their doctors about the symptoms they might experience, how they could be prevented, and how closely they should be monitored.

-Often, a person’s first treatments with rituximab, alemtuzumab, obinituzumab, or ofatumumab cause fevers and chills, which usually go away after the first few treatments.
+Fever and chills.
+Often, a person’s first treatments with rituximab, obinituzumab, or ofatumumab cause fevers and chills, which usually go away after the first few treatments.
+However, your doctor may prescribe certain medications to help relieve these symptoms.

+Infections.
 One of the side effects of both CLL and its treatment is the risk of developing a bacterial, viral, or fungal infection.
 Doctors may call these opportunistic infections.
 In particular, patients with CLL often develop infections with herpes viruses, either as cold sores or as shingles.
 Shingles can become quite painful and turn into a severe infection.
-Patients should tell their doctors right away if they notice a rash or skin problems that look like blisters and are grouped together in a band across the chest or abdomen, or down one leg or arm, or on the face.
+You should tell your doctor right away if you notice a rash or skin problems that look like blisters and are grouped together in a band across the chest or abdomen, or down one leg or arm, or on the face.
 These infections can be treated with antiviral drugs, and treatment works better when started sooner.

 Occasionally, surgery to remove the spleen, called a splenectomy may be recommended because the spleen can become very enlarged in CLL.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
-Learn more about surgery .
+Learn more about the basics of surgery .

 Getting care for symptoms and side effects